Resources: Slack Help

 The variable audience options are based on the trigger you selected.
 As an example, if you chose Slack Channel Join as the trigger, you can either send the survey to the user that joins the channel, or the selected channel every time the workflow is triggered.

 For the fix audience options, those are all the users and channels within your workspace that you can send to, that’s different than the channel and/or user triggering the workflow.
-Note that the audience selected here will stay the same, so if you select a user as the audience, every time the workflow is triggered that user will get the same survey(s).
+Note that the audience selected here will stay the same, so if you select a user as the audience, every time the workflow is triggered that user will get the same polly(s).

 How do I re-enable my inactive workflow?